-All students must complete a minimum of 90 credit hours of liberal arts and sciences courses in B.A. and B.F.A. programs, or a minimum of 60 credit hours of liberal arts and sciences courses in B.S. or B.S.Ed. programs.
+All students must complete a minimum of 90 credit hours of liberal arts and sciences courses in B.A. programs; a minimum of 60 credit hours of liberal arts and sciences courses in B.S. or B.S.Ed. programs; or a minimum of 25 percent of a program's total credit hours must be liberal arts and sciences courses in B.F.A. programs.